CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 ## Risk Tolerance and Response Priority

 SSVC enables stakeholders to balance and manage their risks themselves.
-We follow the risk management vocabulary from [@ISO73] and define risk as "effect of uncertainty on objectives;" see [@ISO73] for notes on the terms in the definition.
+We follow the risk management vocabulary from [@ISO73] and define risk as “effect of uncertainty on objectives;” see [@ISO73] for notes on the terms in the definition.
 A successful vulnerability management practice must balance at least two risks:

 1. Change risk: the potential costs of deploying remediation, which include testing and deployment in addition to any problems that could arise from making changes to production systems.